-Traditional interpretations of correlations and linear relationship coefficients (i.e., values > 0.90 as very high) previously failed to confirm devices' reliability $^{19,20}$ .
-Similarly, MV and PV between pairs of the same device in the present study all showed high r and ICC values (i.e., $\sim 0.98$ ).
-However, this just means that the faster the movement on the first device, the faster the movement on the second device, giving no information about the magnitude of errors in absolute values.
-Since velocity monitoring devices, among other purposes, are used to leverage the utility of the load-velocity relationship it is crucial to evaluate their magnitudes of error in both absolute (i.e., m/s) and relative, practical terms (i.e., %1RM), as done in the present study.
-Furthermore, for the assessment of technological variability stricter criteria than previously used should be adopted, as recently recommended by Courel et al. $^{19}$ For instance, if one considers CV values of < 10% and ICC values > 0.90 to represent good reliability of a given device, then one also must accept the remaining 10% error in the measurement.
+of errors in absolute values.
+Since velocity monitoring devices, among other purposes, are used to establish the load-velocity profiles for the individuals it is crucial to evaluate their magnitudes of error in both absolute (i.e., m/s) and relative, practical terms (i.e., %1RM), as done in the present study.
+Furthermore, stricter criteria than previously used should be adopted to assess technological variability, as recently recommended by Courel-Ibáñez et al.19 For instance, if one considers CV values of <10% and ICC values>0.90 to represent good reliability of a given device, then one also must accept the remaining 10% error in the measurement.
 While these criteria could be seen as more than rigorous in social sciences, it is not enough for the assessment of technological devices.
-In this regard, Courel et al. $^{19}$ suggested ICC > 0.99, CV < 3.5%, RSE < 0.03 m/s for velocity monitoring devices to be considered reliable and possess acceptable sensitivity.
+In this regard, Courel-Ibáñez et al.19 suggested ICC>0.99, CV < 3.5%, RSE < 0.03 m/s for velocity monitoring devices to be considered reliable and possess acceptable sensitivity.
 Following these recommendations, only MV and PV from GymAware and MV from Vmaxpro can be used for RT monitoring and prescription, as previously concluded based on other statistical parameters provided in the present study.
 Finally, future research should also consider evaluating a wide range of statistical parameters rather than relying on traditional correlation, CV, and ICC coefficients to provide more nuanced insights into the reliability and sensitivity of velocity monitoring devices.